PaigeEmanuelle/hcinnovate/code/README.md

-# HCInnovate Repository
+# HCInnovate repository

 This folder contains all of the code needed to run our application, including the main HTML and CSS files and the Blockly and Javascript dependencies.

-# Instructions to Run the Application
+## How to run the application

 This project is hosted on GitHub pages.
 To open our application, simply go to the environment tab on the code section of the repository and then click view deployment.